Simple-Simps/simp_note/README.md

 blueMode() toggles the webpage to change the theme to pink mode with a blue nav and grey main page background colour
 ```

+# index.js
+Initializes the local database to get /allNotes, /oneNote, /newNote, and to /shareNotes.

 # Authors and acknowledgement
 Braedon MacDonald,